-Are New Englanders Superstitious?
-It’s Friday The 13th AND There’s A Full Moon
+Hey New Englanders: It’s Friday The 13th With A Full Moon

 This combination of a full moon on Friday the 13th is a rare occurrence that only happens every 20 to 30 years.
 And, since it's September, this particular full moon is the "Harvest Moon."
 It's called that because it is the full moon closest to the autumnal equinox on September 23rd, according to the Farmers’ Almanac.
 The Almanac states that the last time there was a “nationwide” full moon on Friday the 13th was October 13th, 2000, and it won’t happen again until August 13th, 2049.
 Tonight's Harvest Moon is not technically a nationwide moon.